 If the estate or trust is filing a short-year period that begins and ends in the same year and the return is a final-year return, the estate or trust must use the prior year calendar tax forms if the calendar-year tax forms are not available at the time the return is required to be filed.
 Otherwise, use the calendar-year tax forms for that calendar year.
-If prior calendar year tax forms must be used, cross out and write the correct tax year for which the estate or trust is filing a short-year oval on the PA-41 Schedules RK-1 and/or NRK-1.
+If prior calendar year tax forms must be used, cross out and write the correct tax year for which the estate or trust is filing a short-year period return.
+If either situation applies, fill in the short-year oval on the PA-41 Schedules RK-1 and/or NRK-1.

 Example.
 Estate of Taxpayer C who dies on Jan.
-21, 2022, is resolved by June 30, 2022, with all assets dispersed to the heirs.
+21, 2023, is resolved by June 30, 2023, with all assets dispersed to the heirs.
 The Estate of Taxpayer C must file a short-year return for the period Jan.
-22, 2022 to June 30, 2022, using the 2021 tax year form.
-Cross out 2021 on the forms and write 2022 on the forms when filing the short-year return.
+22, 2023 to June 30, 2023, using the 2022 tax year form.
+Cross out 2022 on the forms and write 2023 on the forms when filing the short-year return.

 Example.
 Using the same facts as the example above except the estate completed its transaction by Nov.
-30, 2022, the estate should wait until Jan.
-2023 to file and use 2022 tax forms to file the short-year return.
+30, 2023, the estate should wait until Jan.
+2024 to file and use 2023 tax forms to file the short-year return.